microsoft/health-architectures/Postman/README.md

 When testing data connectivity between [Azure API for FHIR](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/overview) and a client app, it is convenient to use an API testing utility to send requests, view responses, and debug issues.
 One of the most popular API testing tools is [Postman](https://www.postman.com/), and in this guide we provide instructions and a basic set of data files to help you get started using Postman to test Azure API for FHIR.

 ## Prerequisites
 + An **Azure API for FHIR endpoint**.
-To deploy Azure API for FHIR (a managed service), you can use the [Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-portal-quickstart), [PowerShell](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-powershell-quickstart), or [Azure CLI](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-cli-quickstart).
+To deploy Azure API for FHIR (PaaS), you can use the [Azure portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-portal-quickstart), [PowerShell](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-powershell-quickstart), or [Azure CLI](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/fhir-paas-cli-quickstart).
 + **FHIR-Proxy** deployed along with Azure API for FHIR.
-To learn more about FHIR-Proxy, please visit [here](https://github.com/microsoft/fhir-proxy).
+To learn more about FHIR-Proxy (OSS), please visit [here](https://github.com/microsoft/fhir-proxy).
 + **Postman** installed - desktop or web client.
 Please visit [here](https://www.getpostman.com/) for information about how to install Postman.

 ## Getting started